 - Newspapers and magazines

-It can be difficult to get started in this field because clients often prefer to work with artists they have worked with before.
+It can be difficult to get started in this field because clients often prefer to work with illustrators they have worked with before.
 Illustrators may begin as staff at a graphic design house, then progress to freelance work.
-To obtain freelance contracts, illustrators may market their services on the internet through posting their portfolios onto their own website or various graphic design sourcing sites.
+To obtain freelance contracts, illustrators typically market their services on the internet through posting their portfolios onto their own website or various graphic design sourcing sites.
 They may also purchase space to showcase their work in graphic design source books, or mail work samples to potential clients, attend trade shows or employ an agent.

-Advancement generally takes the form of building a portfolio and a reputation.
-With these, a freelance illustrator can attract a larger client group.
+Advancement generally results from building a portfolio and a reputation.
+With these, a freelance illustrator can attract a larger client group over time.

 Illustrators are part of the larger 2011 National Occupational Classification 5241: Graphic designers and illustrators.
 In Alberta, 76% of people employed in this classification work in the following industries: